By Dr. Eli Lizorkin-Eyzenberg.

 But how is it possible to read one and the same text and disagree so sharply?
 This essay will briefly survey various interpretive groupings of the Ten Commandments to begin answering this question.

-Catholic and Orthodox Traditions
+Catholic and Traditions

-In the Catholic and Orthodox traditions, the Ten Commandments are numbered to emphasize monotheism and moral behavior, with a structure that integrates the prohibition of graven images into one broader commandment that forbids worship of other gods:
+In the Catholic traditions, the Ten Commandments are numbered to emphasize monotheism and moral behavior, with a structure that integrates the prohibition of graven images into one broader commandment that forbids worship of other gods:

 -